 Sudo -s is a "non-login" style shell.
 Unlike a command like sudo -i or sudo su, the system will not read any environmental files.
-When a user tells the shell to run sudo -s, it gains root but will not change the user or the user environment.
+When a user tells the shell to run sudo -s, it gains root but will not change the user environment.
 Your home will not be the root home, etc.